INF 1230 Managing Information Organizations: Case Assignment

 7. relevance of the management principle(s) involved.

-to the Teaching Assistant or instructorvia Quercus by Feb 4, 2019.
-A late penalty will be assessed on papers that are handed in after the due date without prior permission from the instructor.
+You should submit the assignment via Quercus by Oct 9, 2019.
+A late penalty will be assessed on papers that are handed in after the due date without prior permission from the instructor: each two-day delay results in a one-step penalty on the letter grade scale (e.g., A- to B+).

 An example of a student assignment is available here.